Liver King: In the media

-Johnson is the subject of the 2025 Netflix documentary, Untold: The Liver King.
+Johnson is the subject of a 2025 Netflix documentary, Untold: The Liver King.
 Director Joe Perlman stated that he had taken a personal interest in Johnson’s story and what the influencer was willing to do to keep and expand his social media following.
 Writing for Time, Charlotte Lytton stated that the documentary was not particularly critical of Johnson, and doubted the sincerity of the fitness influencer.
 Rhik Samadder of The Guardian wrote that Untold was witty and "frequently hilarious" at the cost of Johnson, and wished that the documentary had a longer running time.
 In the Netflix documentary, Johnson denounced the carnivore diet and his promotion of it.